sourcefuse/loopback4-soft-delete/README.md

 The column names needed to be there in DB within that table are - 'deleted', 'deleted_on', 'deleted_by'.
 If you are using auto-migration of loopback 4, then, you may not need to do anything specific to add this column.
 If not, then please add these columns to the DB table.

+### SequelizeSoftCrudRepository

+An abstract base class providing soft delete capabilities for projects using [loopback4-sequelize](https://www.npmjs.com/package/loopback4-sequelize) package.
+All the other workings are similar to [SoftCrudRepository](#softcrudrepository).

 ### SoftCrudRepository